 So, what should we be doing then?

 The simple answer is nothing.
 This is just something that we are keeping an eye on.
 It is something we are planning for and will be something that we adapt to if/when necessary.
 This is not imminent, nor something to be fearful of.
 We are currently not even anticipating that it will have a negative impact across the equity markets.
-For now, we feel that we are positioned appropriately with there being more upside than downside risk for 2021.

 We hope that you and your family had a happy holiday and a healthy and joyous start to the New Year.